Johnny Cakes (The Sopranos): Synopsis

 A.J. spends most of his time hanging out in New York nightclubs.
-To afford more clubbing A.J. sells the drum kit Tony gave him.
-He asks his parents to provide him with a nightclub to manage, a suggestion they scoff at as he is still below the legal drinking age.
-Carmela wants him to study event planning and Tony offers to get him a place at Beansie's pizzeria.
+To finance this lifestyle, A.J. sells the drum kit Tony gave him.
+The money is used to pay a huge tab he racks up trying to seduce a girl at a club owned by an associate of his father's.
+AJ asks his parents to provide him with a nightclub to manage, a suggestion they scoff at as he is still below the legal drinking age.
+Carmela wants him to study event planning, and Tony offers to get him a place at Beansie's pizzeria.
 In a session with Dr. Melfi, Tony says that A.J.'s presence is "like a bad smell in the house.
-It's always hanging there."
+It's always hanging there".

 One evening, after slumping at home all day, A.J. takes a knife and goes to see Junior in the mental hospital.
 When Junior sees him, he begs him to take him home.
-Unnerved, A.J. drops the knife before even attempting to use it against Junior, and is tackled by orderlies as he tries to flee.
+Unnerved, A.J. drops the knife before even attempting to use it against Junior and is tackled by orderlies as he tries to flee.
 Using his influence with Assemblyman Zellman, Tony gets his son released from custody without charge.
-Tony is furious, but A.J. tearfully tells him that he was trying to avenge Tony in the same manner as Michael Corleone in The Godfather.
+Tony is furious, but A.J. tearfully tells him that he was trying to avenge Tony like Michael Corleone in The Godfather.
 During A.J.'s next night out clubbing, an acquaintance asks him to get Tony to help him in a dispute with his landlord.
 A.J. retreats to the restroom, where he has a panic attack.

-Vito steals the cell phone of a fellow guest at his bed-and-breakfast in New Hampshire, and uses it to call his wife Marie.
+Vito steals the cell phone of a fellow guest at his bed-and-breakfast in New Hampshire and uses it to call his wife Marie.
 She begs him to come home and tells him that Phil wishes to put him through "treatment" for his homosexuality.
 He tells her not to trust Phil (who is pressuring Tony to find Vito and kill him).
 Vito tells Marie where to find $30,000 cash in the house.

 Pretending to be a writer, Vito spends more time at Jim's diner.
 Jim is revealed to also be a father.
-One evening, Vito sees Jim performing a heroic rescue of a young child while working as a volunteer firefighter.
+One evening, Vito sees Jim, a volunteer firefighter, heroically rescuing a young child.
 He spends an evening with the firefighters at a local roadhouse; in the parking lot, Vito and Jim appear to kiss, but Vito then shoves him off.
-They throw punches and Jim leaves Vito beaten.
+They throw punches, and Jim leaves Vito beaten.
 Days later, Vito goes back to the diner.
 "Sometimes you tell a lie so long, you don't know when to stop," he says.
 They take a motorcycle ride together.
 In a field, under the falling leaves, they have sex.